-Debian has its existence since 1993 and releases its versions much slowly then Ubuntu and mint.
-This makes it one of the most stable Linux distributor.
+Debian has existence since 1993 and releases its versions much slowly than Ubuntu and mint.
+This makes it one of the most stable Linux distributors.
 Ubuntu is based on Debian and was founded to improve the core bits of Debian more quickly and make it more user-friendly.
 Every release name of Debian is based on the name of the movie Toy Story.

 Also, Read– How to Install Debian 9 Stretch

 Red hat is a commercial Linux distributor.
 Their products are red hat enterprise Linux (RHEL) and Fedora which are freely available.
 RHEL is well tested before release and supported until seven years after the release, whereas, Fedora provides a faster update and without any support.